 A great Google experience on the cheap

-If you need a quality, affordable Android phone, then you should take a long, hard look at the Moto G Power.
-It's built well, has a good display, fun cameras, and an absolutely insane battery life.
+If you need a quality, affordable Android phone, you should take a long, hard look at the Nokia 5.4.
+It features Android One, NFC, great cameras, and absolutely insane battery life.

 Be an expert in 5 minutes

 Get the latest news from Android Central, your trusted companion in the world of Android